nednoodlehead/punge/README.md

 3. `cargo build --release`
 4. Once it is built, copy `punge.exe` from `./target/release/` into the project root
 5. Launch `punge.exe`

+Binaries coming soon!!!
+(I want to get punge to a good state)